-I'm a first-generation Korean American multidisciplinary artist working in photography, botanicals, and activating public spaces based in the DC metro area.
-My practice situates itself in the liminal spaces between pain and healing and amplifying the narratives residing in those moments of transition.
-I strive to cultivate fluid and collaborative skill share spaces, nurturing an intergenerational and transcultural dialogue that centers around art powered activism.
+I'm a first-generation American multidisciplinary artist creating subversive botanical interventions in public spaces.
+I strive to cultivate fluid and collaborative skill-sharing spaces, nurturing an intergenerational and transcultural dialogue that centers art powered activism.

-My life trajectory has led me to join the inaugural cohort of the Social Practice Art MFA program with an emphasis in public policy at the Corcoran School of Art & Design at George Washington University in DC and projected to graduate in 2022.
+I am part of the inaugural cohort of the Social Practice Art MFA program with an emphasis in public policy at the Corcoran School of Art & Design at George Washington University, projected to graduate in 2022.